Top 10 VoIP services

 2015.
 Visual voicemail provider YouMail gets $5М

-YouMail, a visual voicemail app, plans to use the proceeds from a $5.5 million Series B funding round to expand its user base.
-YouMail is a digital personal assistant that replaces voicemail on Android, iPhone and Windows Phones.
-It's designed to identify callers, filter unwanted calls, offer a greeting, capture contact information and provide callers alternate forms of contact.
-Features include visual caller ID, automated caller blocking, personalized smart greetings, automatic replies, cloud storage, multi-platform access to messages and call routing.
+YouMail, a visual voicemail app, has announced its intention to utilize the funds raised in a Series B funding round of $5.5 million to grow its user base.
+YouMail serves as a digital personal assistant, replacing traditional voicemail on Android, iPhone, and Windows Phones.
+Its primary purpose is to identify incoming callers, filter out unwanted calls, present personalized greetings, collect contact information, and provide alternative means of contact.
+The app offers a range of features, including visual caller ID, automated caller blocking, customized smart greetings, automatic responses, cloud storage for messages, and the ability to access messages and route calls across multiple platforms.

 2014.
 Viber adds public chats

-Messaging app Viber is launching a new social feature - Public Chats, giving users a way of using its direct messaging and voice services to broadcast to the world at large.
-Public Chats will see the introduction of live conversation streams — from celebrities, or other interesting people, that will be open for any follower to see, but not necessarily participate in.
-Users will only be able to jump in and talk in Public Chats if the account in question is in their contacts.
-Right now, there is no option for everyone to enable their streams to become part of the public mix but those who feel their chats are Public Chat-worthy can email publicchats@viber.com
+Messaging app Viber is set to unveil a new social feature called Public Chats, which allows users to leverage its direct messaging and voice services for broadcasting to a wider audience.
+With Public Chats, users will have access to live conversation streams from celebrities and other interesting individuals, providing followers with the opportunity to observe the discussions without necessarily participating in them.
+Users will only be able to engage in Public Chats if the corresponding account is in their contacts.
+Currently, there is no universal option for enabling public streams, but those who believe their chats are Public Chat-worthy can contact publicchats@viber.com.

 2014.
 Truecaller gets a sister-app for dialing